Aba-Network/aba-blockchain-gui/README.md

 ## Localization

-Do not edit files directly in the repo, but instead please head over to our [Crowdin project](https://chia.crowdin.com/chia-blockchain-gui) and add/edit translations there.
+Do not edit files directly in the repo, these are inherited from [Crowdin project](https://chia.crowdin.com/chia-blockchain-gui) and add/edit translations there.

 ## Troubleshooting